theseus-os/Theseus/book/src/pci_passthrough.md

 ```

 ### Detach device from current driver
-To detach the device from the kernel driver, run the following command, filling in the slot_info and driver_name from information you retrieved in the previous step.
+To detach the device from the kernel driver, run the following command, filling in the slot_info and driver_name with values you retrieved in the previous step.
 ```
 echo $(slot_info) > /sys/bus/pci/drivers/$(driver_name)/unbind
 ```
 e.g. we ran:
 `echo 0000:59:00.0 > /sys/bus/pci/drivers/mlx5_core/unbind`

 If you run `lspci -v` now, you'll see that a kernel driver is longer mentioned for this device

 ### Attach device to VFIO driver
 First, load the VFIO driver:
 `modprobe vfio-pci`

-To attach the new driver run the following command, filling in the vendor_id and device_code from information you retrieved in the first step.
+To attach the new driver run the following command, filling in the vendor_id and device_code with values you retrieved in the first step.
 ```
 echo $(vendor_id) $(device_code) > /sys/bus/pci/drivers/vfio-pci/new_id
 ```
 e.g.
 `echo 15b3 1019 > /sys/bus/pci/drivers/vfio-pci/new_id`

 ### Note: access for unprivileged users